Lab 5: Svelte II (Loading Data & Reactivity)

 Therefore, we can have a variable to hold the <html>

-element, by doing this:
+element, by doing this in our <script>

 let root = globalThis?.document?.documentElement;